If you find or lose a pet, make sure to file a report ASAP.

 - Keep an eye on our ‘Found Animals’ listings for animals matching your pet’s description.
 If you see your lost pet listed, call (808) 877-3680 ext.
 3 so we can connect you with the person who found your animal.

-- Post the same information on Craigslist and check your email regularly for responses.
+- Post the same information on Craigslist and Missing Pets of Maui and check your email regularly for responses.

 - If you find that your animal has been adopted, you have up to 30 days from intake to reclaim your pet (boarding and care fees may apply).